 Be certain that the final lease that you sign reflects the agreement you have come to regarding your pets.
 Don’t ever sign a lease forbidding pets with just a verbal agreement you can have one — you may find yourself with a landlord who suddenly changes their mind.
 Also, commit to writing any agreement regarding a pet deposit and if it is refundable.

 Planning to Buy a Pet Door?
-Pet Door Products Can Help You!
+Pet Door Products is Here to Help!

 The Humane Society has actually started a campaign trying to get more pet owners to welcome pets.
 Here at Pet Door Products, we love the Humane Society, which is why we donate 5% of all proceeds to the Humane Society of Utah.
 To get the perfect door for your pet, give us a call at(801) 973-8000.